Managing a tenancy - information for landlords

 Illegal eviction

-If you do not follow the requirements of the law in ending your tenancy agreement with your tenant as outline above and you forcibly change the locks without proper notice and court action, you are likely to be breaking the law.
-Cheshire East Council are responsible for investigating any unlawful eviction and where appropriate taking the necessary legal action.
+If you do not follow the requirements of the law in ending your tenancy agreement with your tenant as outlined above and you forcibly change the locks without proper notice and court action, you are likely to be breaking the law.
+The Renters’ Rights Act 2025 places a duty on us to investigate and enforce cases of unlawful eviction and/or harassment which could result in prosecution or a Civil Penalty.

 Thank you for your feedback.